How We Can Help You Excel on the SAT/ACT:

 Diagnostics asses the student's current writing ability and ease of flow, focusing on specific benchmarks sought by test officials.
 Practice topics are initially chosen that are of interest to the particular student, although exposure to common test prompts is increasingly included, focusing on the ability to write on any topic, specifically those seen most frequently on the exams.
 Example essays published by the various test boards provide illustration of how test officials score, and consistent feedback on student's own practice essays allows iteration towards the highest score possible.

-Remedial classes are provided if students have virtually no writing experience, but typical secondary students have had sufficient practice through normal schoolwork to be prepared for the regualar program.
+Remedial classes are provided if students have virtually no writing experience, but typical secondary students have had sufficient practice through normal schoolwork to be prepared for the regular program.